Oats & Porridge Recipe: Easy Preparation for Babies and Toddlers

 - Add water and salt.
 Do not add salt if the child is below 1 year of age.

-- Add ghee and after mixing, close the pressure cooker lid.
+- Add ghee, and after mixing, close the pressure cooker lid.

-- On medium flame cook the whole thing for 2 whistles.
+- On medium flame, cook the whole thing for 2 whistles.

 - Set aside the pressure cooker to cool down.

 - Once the pressure from the cooker is released, open the cooker and mash the whole mix with a potato masher.
-If your child is not chewing as yet, then you could use blender as well.
+If your child is not chewing as yet, then you could use a blender as well.

 - You could add milk at this point if the porridge is still thick.